 Boneless, skinless chicken thighs cook atop a bed of chopped onions and poblano peppers, blanketed in a homemade taco seasoning.
 The process creates a juicy, fall-apart tender filling with a zesty flavor that hints at spiciness without being too spicy.
 Even my daughter, who hates anything with a hint of spiciness, enjoyed this.

-The seasoning mix takes about a minute to make with spices you may already have in the spice cabinet.
+The seasoning mix for the slow cooker shredded chicken tacos takes about a minute to make with spices you may already have in the spice cabinet.
 Mix them up and pour them over the chicken.
 It both coats the chicken and flavors the juices that you’ll mix the shredded meat into later.

 Once it’s all cooked, you shred that chicken with two forks.
 Be sure to use a plate with a rim to avoid losing any juices (or making a mess).
 It will take a few minutes, but is worth it to have just the right size shreds for taco filling.
 Then you mix the chicken back into the slow cooker with the juices and veggies, stir it together and let it simmer a little longer.